chobrandone/BloogyBlog/README.md

 npm run build --report

 #database setup (firebase setup)
-create new project base in firebase console in your accout for more details visit https://console.firebase.google.com/ cool not a big deal its super simple !!
+create new project base in firebase console in your account for more details visit https://console.firebase.google.com/ cool not a big deal its super simple !!